-- Serve individuals with significant disabilities of all types. - There are 354 CILs in communities in every U.S. state and territory.
+- >>> Serve individuals with significant disabilities of all types. - There are 354 CILs in communities in every U.S. state and territory.
 CILs offer the following core services (at a minimum): information and referral, independent living skills training, peer counseling, individual and systems advocacy, transition and diversion from nursing homes and other institutional settings back into the community, and transition of youth to postsecondary life.
-Find a local CIL. - " Vaccine-related activities include coordination of accessible transportation services; assessing needs and status of clients; coordinating services; addressing inaccessible vaccine sites; locating and/or providing mobility equipment, personal care attendant services, or ASL interpreters; educating communities about reasonable accommodations; and collaboration to combine vaccine delivery with existing homedelivered food services.
+Find a local CIL. - >>> Vaccine-related activities include coordination of accessible transportation services; assessing needs and status of clients; coordinating services; addressing inaccessible vaccine sites; locating and/or providing mobility equipment, personal care attendant services, or ASL interpreters; educating communities about reasonable accommodations; and providing outreach and education about vaccines and boosters, including addressing hesitancy.

-Last Updated: 4/2021 ■
+Last Updated: 1/2022